Why a Criminal Justice Degree?

 Graduates interested in environmental crimes find work as fish and game wardens, park police, and criminal investigators at federal and state agencies, such as the EPA and the U.S. Fish and Wildlife Service.
 A few work as wildlife forensic science technicians who study evidence from wildlife crimes.

-Jobs for police officers and detectives are projected to grow slowly over the next several years.
-The same is true of forensic science technicians.
-Since wildlife forensic science is a relatively new and very small field, the number of new jobs will be limited.
-Demand for fish and game wardens will also see little or no change in the coming years.
+Jobs for police officers and detectives are projected to grow at an average pace over the next several years.
+The same is true of fish and game wardens.
+Jobs for forensic science technicians, on the other hand, are expected to grow much faster than average.
 Opportunities in this area will depend largely on government funding.

 Skills You'll Develop Studying Criminal Justice